andrewscaya/ascmvc/docs/services.rst

 from within any controller, it is possible to tap into a specific MVC event, or to downright interrupt the application's flow by returning a ``\Zend\Diactoros\Response``, from within these listener methods.

-Here is a sort description of each main event:
+Here is a short description of each main event:

     * EVENT_BOOTSTRAP (onBootstrap): this event is triggered right after the booting and initialization phases of the application.
 Using the onBootstrap method within a controller class makes it possible to run code immediately after the middleware pipeline.
 And, if you attach a listener to this event with a high priority, you can run code before the execution of any middleware, any controller or any service.
     * EVENT_ROUTE (onRoute): this event is triggered after bootstrapping is done and the router class has been instantiated, but before the router actually tries to resolve the request URI to a handler.